Double-X/DoubleX-RMMV-Superlative-Active-Time-Battle-SATB-/README.md

 Test Files:

+1. SATB Test Guideline file is the guidelines for writing tests.

-1. SATB Test Suite file is the whole test suite.
+2. SATB Test Suite file is the whole test suite.

-2. SATB Unit Test Name X file is the unit test named with X.
+3. SATB Unit Test X file is the unit test X.

-3. SATB Integration Test Name X file is the integration test named with X.
+4. SATB Integration Test X file is the integration test X.

-4. SATB System Test file is the system test named with X.
+5. SATB System Test file is the system test.

 Bug Files:

+1. SATB Bug Guideline file is the guidelines for writing bug reports.

-1. SATB Buglist file is the whole bug list.
+2. SATB Buglist file is the whole bug list.

-2. SATB Bug Name X file is the bug named with X.
+3. SATB Bug X file is the bug X.

 Version Files: